sempare/sempare-delphi-template-engine/README.md

 - SEMPARE_TEMPLATE_FIREDAC - to support tests for TDataSet
 - SEMPARE_TEMPLATE_NO_INDY - if Indy is not present.
 This is used to access an html encoder if TNetEncoding is not available.

+## Installation: GetIt

+The Sempare Template Engine for Delphi can be installed via the [Embarcadero GetIt manager](https://getitnow.embarcadero.com/?q=sempare&product=rad-studio)

+This will add the *src* folder to the search path so you can start working immediately.

 ## Installation: Delphinus-Support

 The Sempare Template Engine for Delphi can be installed via the [Delphinus](https://github.com/Memnarch/Delphinus) package manager.